CRFThis page contains information on CRF for veterinary use.

 3. Stir the contents of each well with a clean stirring stick.
 Make sure that the reagent mixes with all of the sample.

 4. Rotate the slide evenly in a figure eight pattern for two to three minutes.
 Examine the slide under a tungsten filament lamp (e.g., Tensor or similar) for latex agglutination.

-1. Use only clean serum samples, do not use plasma samples.
+1. Use only clear serum samples, do not use plasma samples.
 After blood clotting, serum may be separated by centrifugation or by standard serum filter separator tubes.

-2. Do not allow the serum to dry before addition of latex reagent.
+2. Do not allow serum to dry before addition of latex reagent.

-3. Use only the proportion of latex reagent and serum specified in the Latex Slide Test Procedure.
+3. Use only the proportions of latex reagent and serum specified in the latex Slide Test Procedure.
 Do not predilute patient sample.

 4. After washing slide in detergent, rinse slide thoroughly; residual detergent may affect test results.

 ● Using the microcapillary pipet provided in the kit:

 a.
 Insert capillary pipet into the holder provided.

 b.
 Allow pipet to draw up patient or reference serum by capillary action.
 The hole at the top of the rubber bulb must be unobstructed.

 c.
 To expel the sample into a well on the glass slide, cover the hole at the top of the black rubber bulb with your index finger and gently squeeze the bulb.
 The serum will be deposited on the slide.

 ● It may be helpful to practice this technique a few times with clean water.